esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/06-developers-guide/01-Dev Environment setup.md

 ## Requirements

 - A dev Kubernetes cluster with at least 16GB of RAM.
-We have spent more hours that we would like to remember trying to make TCP/UDP port forwarding and ingresses in Minikube, Kind, Rancher Desktop, etc. work across Linux, Windows, and macOS Intel/Apple with various degrees of success.
-Considering firing up an Ubuntu server while preselecting Microk8s takes at most 15', this is our recommendation for a development environment using your favourite VM manager for your OS.
+For local development, we have spent more hours that we would like to remember trying to make TCP/UDP port forwarding and ingresses in Minikube, Kind, Rancher Desktop, etc. work across Linux, Windows, and macOS Intel/Apple with various degrees of success.
+Therefore, we suggest firing up an [Ubuntu server](https://ubuntu.com/download/server) in the virtualisation platform of your choice, while preselecting Microk8s in the installed packages choice-screen.
+This way you can have a "real" Kubernetes, single-node cluster, using the same Kubernetes distribution the rest of us are also using, so we can provide appropriate guidance and setup instructions that work across the board.
 - [Helm](https://helm.sh)
 - [Helmfile](https://github.com/helmfile/helmfile)
-- Many of the build and helper scripts are written in Bash, so you need a Bash shell.
+- Many of the build and helper scripts are written for a Unix shell.
 If you are on Windows, you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [Cygwin](https://www.cygwin.com/).